 Mixing hallucinogens with alcohol can also cause panic attacks, increased heart rate, loss of consciousness, and seizures.
 If nothing else, alcohol may cause the length and severity of your “trip” to increase.

 Hallucinogenic trips that are influenced by alcohol tend to be frightening.
 Drinking alcohol while taking hallucinogens can also cause you to become very out of it.
 So much so that you do not realize how much you are taking.
-This can lead to experiencing alcohol poisoning, or worse, risk your life.
+This can lead to experiencing alcohol poisoning, or worse, overdose, or death.

 For example, mixing LSD and alcohol can cause you to become more relaxed and unaware, which will then cause you to drink more.
 People especially tend to drink more alcohol when mixing it with LSD since LSD reduces the perceived effects of alcohol.
 Therefore, overdrinking while on LSD can lead to alcohol poisoning.

 Mixing hallucinogens with other drugs can also cause you to risk your life.
-For example, mixing LSD and anti-depressants or other drugs can cause you to experience hyperthermia, suicidal thoughts, or psychosis.
+For example, mixing LSD and anti-depressants can cause you to experience hyperthermia, suicidal thoughts, or psychosis.

-Some hallucinogens can cause dependence and withdrawal symptoms.
-For example, dependence on PCP can lead to the withdrawal symptoms of cravings, headaches, and extreme sweating.
+Prolonged hallucinogen use can cause a variety of mild to severe withdrawal symptoms.
+For example, dependency on PCP can lead to symptoms of cravings, headaches, and extreme sweating.

 Although some hallucinogens can lead to dependence and withdrawal symptoms, the length of time in which a person experiences these symptoms is often very short.
-This is especially true if you flush the hallucinogens out of your body’s system through detox.
+This is especially true if you flush the hallucinogens out of your body’s system through the detox process.

 Although hallucinogen addiction is not as common, it is important to note, though that when it does develop it can be severe.
 That is why you should not be ashamed to seek hallucinogens addiction treatment if you need it.
-For those that do need hallucinogen treatment for addiction, inpatient rehab is your best bet.
+For those that do need substance abuse treatment, an inpatient program is your best bet.